RealityETH/subjectivocracy/operations.md

     Charlie L1  RealityETH.submitAnswer(gov_question_id, 1, 2000000)
 ```
 Next step:
 * Upgrade question finalizes as 1?
-[Complete an arbitrator removal]
+[Execute an arbitrator removal]
 * Delist question finalizes as 9?
 [Cancel an arbitrator removal]
 * May be contested: [Challenge an arbitration result](#challenge-an-arbitration-or-governance-result)